Edward Whelan (Canadian politician)

 Edward Whelan (1824 – December 10, 1867) was one of Prince Edward Island's delegates to the Québec Conference and one of the Fathers of the Canadian Confederation.
 Whelan was also a journalist, orator and advocate for responsible government.

 Early years

 Edward Whelan was born in 1824 in Ballina, County Mayo, in Ireland.
-At 7 years old, his family and him all moved to Halifax, Nova Scotia in 1831.
-Growing up in Halifax, he was greatly influenced by Joseph Howe, where he worked as a printing apprentice, as well as Father Richard Baptist O’Brien, a dynamic Irish priest who was a gifted orator as well as Whelan's teacher at St. Mary's School in Halifax.
+At seven years old, he and his family moved to Halifax, Nova Scotia, in 1831.
+Growing up in Halifax, he was greatly influenced by Joseph Howe, where he worked as a printing apprentice, as well as Father Richard Baptist O'Brien, a dynamic Irish priest who was a gifted orator as well as Whelan's teacher at St. Mary's School in Halifax.
 These two influences led Whelan to abandon his studies at the age of 18 to take up a position as editor of The Register, an Irish-Catholic, Liberal newspaper.